Jetty Island: Ferry

 During the summer months, the Port of Everett partners with the City of Everett Parks Department to provide a small ferry that allows access to and from the island.
 The ferry operates seven days a week and departs from the Port of Everett's boat launch.
 The ferry service, which began in 1985 with visitors riding for free, is now contracted to Argosy Cruises.
 It was cancelled for the 2020 season due to the COVID-19 pandemic; the ferry resumed the following season, albeit with the introduction of a fare at $3 for each rider over the age of two due to insufficient donations.

 Wildlife

 Jetty Island is home to more than 45 bird species including osprey, shorebirds, hawks, eagles, cormorants and ducks.
-Visitors may see seals surfacing near the waters edge or lounging on the islands shore.
+Visitors may see seals surfacing near the water's edge or lounging on the island's shore.
 On occasion, gray whales can be seen swimming past during spring migration.